 How do I test that the VPN is actually working?

 Check your public IP address from a connected device and verify it matches the VPN server’s location.
 Run a DNS leak test to confirm DNS is resolved through the VPN, and ping internal or external resources to confirm routing.
-Ivacy vpn lifetime is this one time payment actually worth it
+How to secure your microsoft edge browser with proton vpn for enhanced privacy 2026

 What should I do if the VPN connection keeps dropping?